 Acceptance and commitment therapy (ACT) is rooted in the idea that we should embrace our thoughts and feelings rather than fighting, or dwelling on, them.
 ACT therapy uses mindfulness skills and a backbone of cognitive behavioral therapy to address mental health issues.
 Its goal is to improve one’s quality of life by reducing or mitigating the psychological impact of difficult experiences and memories.
 Unlike traditional psychotherapy, ACT therapy is often combined with mindfulness techniques, a treatment proven to be effective in treating these difficult memories and experiences.

 When is ACT Therapy Used?

 Psychotherapists are always seeking opportunities to develop interventions and solutions to help their clients overcome mental health obstacles.
 That’s where acceptance and commitment therapy comes in.
-ACT aims to create recovery and prevention opportunities to address challenging thoughts, emotions, and memories.
-It was specifically developed to treat mental health issues through skill building, and proved effective in treating various challenges, both serious and more mild, including:
+ACT aims to create recovery and prevention opportunities to address difficult thoughts, negative emotions, and challenging memories.
+It was specifically developed to treat mental health issues through skill building, and it proved effective in treating various challenges, both serious and mild, including:

 - Workplace stress

 - Obsessive-compulsive disorder

 - Substance abuse

 - Eating disorders